Drew Waters Preview, Player Props: Royals vs. Pirates

 Drew Waters At The Plate

-- Waters is batting .232 with six doubles, five triples, eight home runs and 20 walks.
+- Waters is hitting .228 with six doubles, five triples, eight home runs and 20 walks.

-- Waters has picked up an RBI in 27.1% of his games this year, with more than one RBI in 7.1% of his games.
-He has also produced three or more runs in two contests.
+- In 20 games this season (28.2%), Waters has picked up an RBI, and in five of those games (7.0%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.